 “Rookie Teacher of the Year”.
 That’s the new title of 2020 UW-Eau Claire graduate Peyton Gunzke.
 A native of Waseca, MN, Grunzke majored in Music Education with an instrumental emphasis in her time at UWEC.

 Music Education majors complete their certification with a full semester of student teaching.
-In that, Gunzke took the road less traveled, opting to leave the midwest and head to Texas to fulfil her requirement.
+In that, Gunzke took the road less traveled, opting to leave the midwest and head to Texas to fulfill her requirement.
 That decision proved to be a good one: Peyton was named “Rookie Teacher of the Year” for the Stovall Middle School in Aldine, TX.

 When asked what the most rewarding part of her job is, Grunzke states without hesitation: “The kids, wholeheartedly.”
 The kids to which she is referring are middle schoolers whom most are picking up instruments for the first time.
 “I have found a love for teaching beginning bands.
 Specifically because the growth is just so profound.
 The kids come in not knowing anything about the instrument and by the end of the year, they can sight-read ‘Ode to Joy.’
 It's just so rewarding and fun to see them be so excited about learning this new skill and making music.
 I think that's definitely the best part,” says Peyton.